 Most hotels do, however, have free WIFI, but if you are out and about, having access to the internet is essential – especially if you are checking train or bus schedules.
-Picking up a 4G SIM card at the airport is very easy, but as low-cost carriers often arrive in the early morning hours or late at night, you might want to consider grabbing a 4G SIM card online first.
+Picking up a 4G SIM card at the airport is very easy.
+However, since low-cost carriers often arrive in the early morning hours or late at night, it might be best to grab a 4G SIM card online first.
+Here are some options:

 - Arrival in Hanoi – Grab a 4G SIM card delivered straight to your hotel in Hanoi.

 - Arrival in HCMC – Grab a 4G SIM delivered straight to your hotel in HCMC.

 Scams are widespread in Vietnam, so it’s best to do a bit of research first.
-If you are booking day trips or transfers etc. on the go, be sure to compare prices from a few local travel agents first.
+If you are booking day trips or transfers on the go, be sure to compare prices from a few local travel agents first.
 (Finding a tour operator on the street in major hubs across Vietnam is also very easy – they’re everywhere!).
 Alternatively, book tours and transfers online in advance through reputable sites or tour operators.

 You’re not likely to have too much trouble with language barriers in major cities across the country.
 Most staff members at hotels, better-looking restaurants, and even at the busier markets can speak some English.
 But knowing a few key phrases can go a long way.
 Start with a few basics like: